Davenport–Schinzel sequence: Application to lower envelopes

 Suppose that these functions are particularly well behaved: they are all continuous, and any two of them are equal on at most s values.
 With these assumptions, the real line can be partitioned into finitely many intervals within which one function has values smaller than all of the other functions.
 The sequence of these intervals, labeled by the minimizing function within each interval, forms a Davenport–Schinzel sequence of order s.
 Thus, any upper bound on the complexity of a Davenport–Schinzel sequence of this order also bounds the number of intervals in this representation of the lower envelope.

 In the original application of Davenport and Schinzel, the functions under consideration were a set of different solutions to the same homogeneous linear differential equation of order s.
-Any two distinct solutions can have at most s values in common, so the lower envelope of a set of n distinct solutions forms a DS(n,s)-sequence.
+Any two distinct solutions can have at most s values in common, so the lower envelope of a set of n distinct solutions forms a -sequence.

 The same concept of a lower envelope can also be applied to functions that are only piecewise continuous or that are defined only over intervals of the real line; however, in this case, the points of discontinuity of the functions and the endpoints of the interval within which each function is defined add to the order of the sequence.
 For instance, a non-vertical line segment in the plane can be interpreted as the graph of a function mapping an interval of x values to their corresponding y values, and the lower envelope of a collection of line segments forms a Davenport–Schinzel sequence of order three because any two line segments can form an alternating subsequence with length at most four.